yenbuilds/my-operating-principles/README.md

 Build a prompt wrapper, a formatting guard, or a validation step now.
 Small structural repairs prevent exponential future waste.

+## Neutralise Weaknesses, Rather than Focusing on Strengths (Invert, Always Invert)

+Don’t ask *“How do I leverage my strengths?”*
+Ask *“What reliably causes failure—and how do I make that impossible?”*

+Strengths are conditional.
+Weaknesses extract a tax in every state.

+Remove bottlenecks instead of chasing upside.
+Engineer systems that survive low energy, not peak motivation.

+Eliminate downside.
+Let upside emerge automatically.

 ---

 ## **Related Documents**